 What is the process?

-- Complete the form and send it to the Data Protection Officer (DPO), with a cheque, identification, etc, as requested on the form;
+- Complete the form and send it to the Data Protection Officer (DPO) with proof of identification as requested on the form;

 - You are sent the results of the review, or in the case of an exceptional number of documents, you may be asked to attend the office to view the documents.